Avoid the tourist traps in Brussels and instead tour the paths less travelled with this insider’s guide to Brussels.

 For many visitors to Brussels, street food means frites, and that’s true for locals too.
 We like to grab our fix from Fritland.

 Naturally, there are plenty of places to try local dishes.
-For stoemp – a variation on the traditional dish stamppot – Expatica recommends Madame Chapeau in St Jacques, while Noordzee La Mer du Nord on rue Catherine is something of a Brussels seafood, street food institution.
+For stoemp – a variation on the traditional dish stamppot – Expatica recommends Madame Chapeau in St Jacques.
+Noordzee La Mer du Nord on rue Catherine is something of a Brussels seafood, street food institution.

 Les Brassins in Ixelles does a great rabbit stew.

 Home to people from all around the world, Brussels offers a great exotic fare as well.

 Soleil d’Afrique is a vibrant joint doing food and cocktails in Matongé, the city’s African quarter in Ixelles.
-For Asian food, head to rue de Flandres off Place St Catherine, or hang out with hipsters for brunch in a converted fire station at Pin Pon.
+For Asian food, head to rue de Flandres off Place St Catherine.
+Hang out with hipsters for brunch in a converted fire station at Pin Pon.

 Alternatively, find perfection in your confection by signing up for a chocolate workshop.
 Zaabär, off Avenue Louise, holds regular courses.

 Find the real Brussels at local markets

-The true essence and flavour of a city lies in its markets, and Brussels is no exception.
+The true essence and flavor of a city lies in its markets, and Brussels is no exception.
 On Wednesday evenings, locals head for Place de Chatelain, but arguably the most famous market in town is at Place Flagey, where on Sunday mornings food trucks sell organic vegetarian food, oysters and champagne.

 Very decadent, but very Brussels.

 On Saturdays, check out Les Ecuries van de tram (in Dutch and French), a converted stable which now houses an indoor farmers market.
 Meanwhile, Brussels Vintage Market, held on the first Sunday of each month, sells rare vinyls and classic designs if you fancy going retro.

 Enjoy Brussels’ alternative culture